-In order to get a balanced view of the progress of our students, a wide range of assessment methods in all subjects is used.
+In order to get a balanced view of the progress of our students, a wide range of assessment methods is used in all subjects.

-Observations - Students are observed working individually, in small groups or as part of the whole class.

-• Performance Assessments - students use skill, knowledge and understanding to accomplish a goal or solve an open-ended problem.

-• Process based assessments - students are assessed on the process they go through, rather than the finished product for example Personal project.

-• Tests - summative pieces which provide a snapshot of where the student is at a given time.

-• Portfolios, Journals & Workbooks - a collection of student work that is designed to show growth, progress and reflection.
+- Observations Students are observed working individually, in small groups or as part of the whole class.(often formative assessment) - Performance Assessments students use skills, knowledge and understanding to accomplish a goal or solve an open-ended problem. - Process based assessments students are assessed on the process they go through, rather than the finished product for example Personal project. - Tests summative pieces which provide a snapshot of where the student is at a given time.(most often summative assessment) - Portfolios, Journals & Workbooks a collection of student work that is designed to show growth, progress and reflection.